 Fig X shows the service architecture for eLoran and the components required.

-Loran signal provision
+eLoran signal provision

-The eLoran service provider will provide the eLoran signal as defined in LORIPP/LORAPP Draft Specification of the eLoran System, Rev. 4.0, or a localized and agreed version of this specification as appropriate.
+The eLoran service provider will provide the eLoran signal as defined in [8].

 The eLoran signal comprises two basic components:

-The Loran pulsed waveform, in which the standard zero crossing point (Figure 1) is used as the time-stamp from which timing and hence ranging from the transmitter is derived.
+The pulsed waveform, in which the standard zero crossing point (Figure 1) is used as the time-stamp from which timing and hence ranging from the transmitter is derived.

-The Loran data component, which is constructed by modulating the latter parts of the eLoran waveform.
+The data component, which is constructed by modulating the eLoran waveform.

 The signal construction, data format and transmission characteristics are detailed in ITU-R Recommendation M.589-3(Ref.
 1) (to be updated)

-The eLoran Pulsed Waveform

 The eLoran Waveform is the basis of timing and hence ranging.
 Each transmitter broadcasts a group of eight to or ten pulses, in a pattern synchronised with adjacent transmitters.
 Each pulse consists of a 100 kHz carrier that rapidly increases in amplitude in a prescribed manner and then decays at a rate which depends on the particular transmitter and antenna characteristics.

 Signal Power is expressed in terms of Peak Envelope Power in kilowatts.

 Figure 1: The Loran pulse waveform with the standard zero crossing